davidraj/loopers/README.md

 This project is licensed under the MIT License.
 ```

-## Step 17: Create a sample model and test
+##  17: Create a sample model and test

 Let's create a User model as an example: